13 Kid-Friendly Spring Break Ideas

 - The Memphis Zoo is pretty packed during Spring Break, but I wanted to mention it here as a perfect Memphis family fun idea in general!

-Try the classic outdoor cart tracks at Golf & Games on Summer Avenue or take the older kids to the high-speed F1-inspired track at Autobahn Indoor Speedway.
+- Try the classic outdoor cart tracks at Golf & Games on Summer Avenue

 13. Take a trip to a local bookstore or the library.